davenpi/davenpi.github.io/_hobbies/misc.md

 This picture is not that.
 {% include figure.html path="assets/img/poker.jpeg" title="Poker" class="img-fluid rounded z-depth-1" %}

 Cooking is great.
 Particularly with others.
-A new recipe I like is Risotto.
+One trick is to get your friends to do most of the cooking ;)

+Here's a bunch of Persian food.
+My friend Sepehr did most of the cooking.
+{% include figure.html path="assets/img/feast.jpeg" title="Persian" class="img-fluid rounded z-depth-1" %}

+Some almost authentic rice Pilaf thanks to my friend Isa.
+{% include figure.html path="assets/img/pilaf.jpeg" title="Pilaf" class="img-fluid rounded z-depth-1" %}

+I made the risotto
 {% include figure.html path="assets/img/risotto.jpeg" title="Risotto" class="img-fluid rounded z-depth-1" %}

 I'm trying to explore new kinds of music so I recently went to the Boston Symphony Orchestra.